adamcegielka/my-shop-automationpractice-pl/bugs/bug-024-TC-MSA-16.md

-## 024-TC => MSA-16 User can create an account with five spaces in the password field
+## 024-TC => MSA-16 User can create an account with today's date of birth

 <br>